mtechmind/management-dashboard/README.md

 4. Save the file

 #### Step 5: Initialize the System
-1. In Apps Script, run the `setupBooostSystem()` function manually once
+1. In Apps Script, run the `setupMarketingSystem()` function manually once
 2. This will create all necessary sheets with proper headers and sample data

 ### 4. Open Your Application